FrankFK/FrankFK.github.io/_posts/2023-07-14-hexafour-03-draw-a-hexagon.md

 ![A blue hexagon with an orange turtle](/assets/images/hexafour/TurtleWithFilledHexagon.png)

-Further documentation on Turtle's methods and properties can be found in the [Woopec documentation][Woopec Docs].
+Further documentation on Turtle's methods and properties can be found in the [Woopec turtle class documentation][Woopec-doc-turtle-class].

 ### C# class properties